 How to Identify and Treat Backyard Chicken Illnesses

 Chicken diseases can be annoying and sometimes life-threatening to your chickens.
-A lack of care can sometimes be the culprit, while other times even the most cared for chickens can come down with Fowl Pox or Marek's disease, along with various types of parasites that commonly afflict poultry.
+A lack of care can sometimes be the culprit, although even the most cared-for chickens can come down with Fowl Pox or Marek's disease, along with various types of parasites that commonly afflict poultry.

 Caring for your backyard flock can be a bit of work.
-They need a coop with the right amount of room, a place to run, and safety from predators.
-Proper nutrition and access to the sun and exercise are also very important for the health of your chickens.
-This article will look at some of the more common diseases that your backyard chickens may encounter and will offer some ways to prevent them.
+They need a coop with the right amount of room, a place to run, and protection from predators.
+Proper nutrition and access to the sun and exercise are also very important for their health.
+This article will look at some of the more common diseases that your backyard chickens may encounter and offer some ways to prevent them.

 Chickens and Marek's Disease

 Marek's is a deadly viral condition named after Hungarian vet Jozsef Marek.
 Even though Marek's disease is a somewhat common viral infection that afflicts chickens, it can be hard to get rid of.
 Due to its hardiness, it can survive the harshest of conditions.

 The virus usually enters the flock by means of the younger chickens, when it begins attacking healthy white blood cells.
 Cancer and other diseases then develop because of the lowered immunity in the birds.

 Humans can spread the disease throughout the flock from excessive handling, or it can spread via dust and feather dander.

 The virus can lead to paralyzed legs, wings, and/or necks.
 Other signs of Marek's are diarrhea, weight loss, and difficulty breathing, all of which can be life-threatening.